-We hope that you and your children have had a very enjoyable summer break, and we would like to welcome everyone back to the start of a new school year.
-The children appear to be settling well in their new classes and are enthusiastic to make a start on their learning.
+We hope that you and your children have had a very enjoyable Christmas break, and we would like to welcome everyone back to the start of a new school term.

 English and Mathematics will continue to be taught daily and focus on key writing skills and mathematical calculations.
 Times tables are an area requiring continuing improvement, please encourage your child to learn and revisit tables they are struggling with as this knowledge aids so much of their learning in maths.
 There will be a strong emphasis on learning times tables this year up to 12 x 12.

 For more details about our learning this term, please click on the Summer Term Curriculum Overview.

 Please can we remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.